 He added:

-Although the new branding has been adopted, ongoing support for Liquidium’s existing peer-to-peer Bitcoin lending application will be maintained.
+Although Liquidium has adopted the new branding, it will continue to support its existing peer-to-peer Bitcoin lending application.
 Additionally, the update has introduced a rewards feature through which users can earn 30% of the points accumulated by referred individuals from their initial five loans.

-In the meantime, a new product named Liquidium.fi is scheduled to be unveiled by the team at the forthcoming Bitcoin 2025 conference.
-The launch will be used to convey the message “Borrow Beyond Borders,” reflecting an expanded vision aimed at extending the platform’s reach beyond its existing user community.
+In the meantime, the team plans to unveil a new product named Liquidium.fi at the upcoming Bitcoin 2025 conference.
+The launch will promote the message “Borrow Beyond Borders,” reflecting the platform’s broader vision to reach users beyond its current community.